rdesniol/prisma/README.md

 # prisma
-Srtore code to be scan by prisma
+Store code to be scanned by prisma